GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

     Alternatively, use **-Cn** to select the *value* largest eigenvalues.
     If a *file* is given with **-Cv** then we save the eigenvalues instead of the ratios.
+    Note: 1/4 of the total number of data constraints is a good starting point.

 .. _-E: